 While HubSpot has matured through adding CRM to its platform to enrich its functionality as a designed initially “MA” or marketing automation software, Salesforce has developed from initially being “CRM” or customer relationship management software through adding the service called Pardot as an MA.

 Both realize how important for sales and marketing to work together, and they made it clear through an arsenal of cloud services and integrations (following up.)
-Then only remains to set the basis on which we will compare these two giants, so we know the difference and targets of each one of them.
+So then only remains to set the basis on which we will compare these two giants, so we know the difference and targets of each of them.

 4 Major points of HubSpot Vs. Salesforce Comparison: